tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </h3>

 <p>
   Now that we have access to Azure, we can move on to upload the package.
-This package can be generated from Visual Studio by right clicking on the Cloud Project and choosing &#8220;Package&#8221;.
+This package can be generated from Visual Studio by right clicking on the Cloud Project and choosing “Package”.
 In an automated process, we can use MSBuild to create this package before calling this script to upload and deploy it.
 </p>

 ```powershell